 Holiday car sales are good for more than just invading your favorite radio station; you can get great deals outside the normal end-of-the-month tactic.
 Many dealerships attempt to burn through inventory during holiday sales, and you can use this to your benefit.
-Memorial Day is a consistent sales day for dealerships, with many cutting prices on current year models since next year’s models are starting to come out.
-Black Friday has become a car buying day as well, but given the massive crowds and general craziness, it is best to only shop on this day if the dealership has the exact car you want with an amazing deal attached.
+Memorial Day is a consistent sales day for dealerships, with many stores cutting prices on current-year models as they prepare to receive next year’s cars.
+Black Friday has become a car-buying day as well, but given the massive crowds and general craziness, it is best to only shop on this day if the dealership has the exact car you want with an amazing deal attached.
 New Year’s Eve can also be a last chance for salespeople and dealerships to make their quota (assuming their bonus schedule ends on January 1), and amazing deals can be had if you’re willing to spend the last day of the year in a car dealership.

 Given all this, the absolute ideal time to buy a new car is early in the week, late in the month, late in the year.
 Therefore, December 30 is the single best time to buy a new car.
 Now go forth and reap the deals.

 - Best electric car charger deals: $100 off home charging stations